HardlyDifficult/Tutorials/Chapter2.md

 PlayDeathEffects() in the DeathEffect class has a public method with a comment saying it 'should not be called directly'.
 So why is it public?

-In order to support multiple DeathEffects and to be able to fallback gracefully when an object does not have a DeathEffect, we always initiate the effects from DeathEffectManager.
+In order to support multiple DeathEffects and to be able to fallback gracefully when an object does not have one, we always start effects by calling the public static method in DeathEffectManager, PlayDeathEffectsThenDestroy.

 Since DeathEffectManager is a class of its own, we would not be able to call a private or protected method in DeathEffect.